Dutch Castles – Best kept medieval castles

-Castle Doorwerth is a medieval castle and shows how people used to live on an estate.
+Castle Doorwerth is a medieval castle and shows how people used to live on the estate.
 In the furnished rooms you can literally smell, see and hear the former atmosphere.

 Castle Het Oude Loo

 Today the castle is the meeting place of the Dutch royal family.
-See my blog about ‘Veluwe‘ where you can find more pictures of this castle.
+See my blog about ‘Veluwe‘ where you can find more information about this castle.